First published on Thursday, June 4, 2020

 But before you dismiss anyone, you should look to take steps to try and solve the issue.
 For example—with a disciplinary procedure.
 The steps for this include:

-• You should first hold an investigation, which can include an investigation meeting to establish the facts (although that isn’t essential to do so).
+You should first hold an investigation, which can include an investigation meeting to establish the facts (although that isn’t essential to do so, it is always recommended).
 If following an investigation you feel the allegation has scope, you can then move to a disciplinary procedure.

-The eventual sanction, such as a verbal, written or final warning, should come straight after the disciplinary.
+The eventual sanction, such as a verbal, written or final warning, should come straight after careful deliberation following the disciplinary hearing.

 If you issue the employee a warning at this stage, and their conduct doesn’t improve, you’ll have to implement a separate disciplinary procedure to establish if a more serious sanction is necessary.